timbo112711/Risk-Scoring-for-Cryptocurrency-Transactions-on-the-Blockchain---MSDS-Capstone/README.md

-# Creating a reputtation score for cryptocurrency transactions on the Blockchain
+# Creating a reputation score for cryptocurrency transactions on the Blockchain
-# Southern Methodist University: Mater's of Science in Data Science
+## Southern Methodist University: Mater's of Science in Data Science

-## By: Sudip Bhattacharyya, Daniel Freeman, and Timothy McWilliams
+### By: Sudip Bhattacharyya, Daniel Freeman, Timothy McWilliams, and Craig Hall